-As of June 1st, 2021 Telnyx will be deprecating the support of TLS 1.0 and TLS 1.1.
+Telnyx no longer supports TLS 1.0 and TLS 1.1 as of June 1st, 2021.
 Any application that interfaces with Telnyx will need to use TLS 1.2 or newer to continue to operate properly.

 Telnyx currently supports all major releases of TLS.
 This allows for wide compatibility and provides an easier entry into connecting with Telnyx.
 As Telnyx has grown this broad support is no longer in line with our goal to ensure a safe and secure platform for our customers.